Noaaan/MythicMetals/PATCHNOTES.md

 Fixed an oversight where mining orichalcum with silk touch would return mythril ore.
 Improved the armor textures of hallowed and bronze.
 Added the final ore texture courtesy of Haunted Chest.
+Set the EnchantGivers override to false, allowing the config to be changed.
+Minor internal tweaks to reduce overhead in DefaultedRegistry.

 __Balancing changes:__
 Buffed Celestium armors speed trait.